-Wavestone helps clients in these situations quickly assess the technology systems and processes of all the parties undergoing integration.
+Our experts help clients in these situations quickly assess the technology systems and processes of all parties undergoing integration.
 We also address prior acquisitions that may not have been fully consolidated.
-Our approach is to normalize and compare each company’s current IT function across six primary dimensions – Organization, Process, Infrastructure, Applications, Suppliers, and Financials.
-With this baseline assessment in hand, Wavestone factors in the company’s business strategy to determine which elements of IT need to be standard across the integrated company and which parts should be unique to a particular business unit.
+Our approach is to normalize and compare each company’s current IT function across six primary dimensions – organization, process, infrastructure, applications, suppliers, and financials.
+With this baseline assessment in hand, we factor in the company’s business strategy to determine which elements of IT need to be standard across the integrated company and which parts should be unique to a particular business unit.
 We then identify redundancies and make recommendations regarding rationalization and consolidation across those dimensions.

 Further along in the process, our consultants will plan an orderly separation of the carved-off unit’s IT function from the parent.
-These separations may include data segregation, systems cloning (application and infrastructure), organizational division, and asset allocation (hardware & software).
-IT separation also typically involves the creation of a Transition Services Agreement (TSA) to enable a swifter resolution by allowing the parent to perform services for the new organization under a third-party contract.
+These separations may include data segregation, systems cloning (application and infrastructure), organizational division, and asset allocation (hardware and software).
+IT separation also typically involves the creation of a transition services agreement (TSA) to enable a swifter resolution by allowing the parent to perform services for the new organization under a third party contract.

-Wavestone has also worked directly for spinoff entities to define a new target IT operating model.
-We can set up a tailored IT function after helping to resolve legacy IT issues imposed by its former parent.
+Our experts have also worked directly for spinoff entities to define a new target IT operating model.
+We can set up a tailored IT function after helping resolve legacy IT issues imposed by its former parent.

 Vice President of Consulting